Who can ask you to be a professional witness?

 - the General Dental Council (GDC).

-In some circumstances you have the choice whether to comply, while in others you may be legally obliged.
+In some circumstances you have the choice whether to comply, while in others you might be legally obliged.
 For advice on your individual circumstances, please call our dento-legal advice line.

-- If you are served with a court witness summons to appear in court as a professional witness, you are legally obliged to comply with the summons.
-Contact us to check the court summons has been properly served.
+- If you are served with a court witness summons to appear in court as a professional witness, you're legally obliged to comply with the summons.
+If you need to, you can contact us to check the court summons has been properly served.

 - Fees for acting as a professional witness for a patient or their solicitor should be agreed in advance, preferably in writing.

-- In court, you will usually attend to give your evidence only, and not to listen to the evidence of other witnesses.
+- In court, you will usually only attend to give your evidence, and not to listen to the evidence of other witnesses.

 A professional witness has a professional and ethical duty to provide a factual report on any involvement with the patient concerned.